OSGameWare/Youtube4Steam/README.md

 Check that your controller is recognized in Steam settings

-If the app does not launch or opens in a window, force fullscreen via Steam launch options
+If the app does not launch or opens in a window, force fullscreen with F11.

 For Nativefier-specific issues or advanced customization, visit the Nativefier issue tracker.